vfp1/bts-dsf-2020/Session_12/README.md

 `

 ### Steps to deploy
-Create account in Heroku
+1. Create account in Heroku
-sudo snap install --classic heroku heroku login heroku create bikes-bts or whatever is free
+2. sudo snap install --classic heroku heroku login heroku create bikes-bts or whatever is free
 (Make sure your git repo is ready)
-Make sure that you have setup.sh (ask me for it) heroku git:remote -a yourapp git push heroku master (from the root path of git repo) heroku buildpacks:add --index 1 heroku-community/apt (you need this for sudo apt shit) heroku buildpacks:set heroku/python git push heroku master heroku logs (to check outputs)
+Make sure that you have setup.sh (ask me for it) heroku git:remote -a yourapp heroku buildpacks:set heroku/python git subtree push --prefix Session_12 heroku main

+git push heroku master
+heroku logs (to check outputs)